zakattack9/zstoo.com/README.md

   - **Solved: exported abstract glow graphics as web PNGs**

 ### TODO
-- add loading screen while preloading packages
 - optimize laggy animations
-- test if keeping project images in public folder slows down load time
-- code split and implement lazy loading
 - design desktop views and compatibility
 - UI testing with Enzyme and Jest
 - ensure all GSAP animations have necessary `refs` to their respective components
 - create mixins for css properties with vendor prefixes
 - move and host zaksakata.com/photogrpahy in a seperate s3 bucket
+- ~test if keeping project images in public folder slows down load time~
+  - does not slow down load time but is preloaded when switching to the next project using `PreRenderProject` component
+- ~add loading screen while preloading packages (used React Suspense)~
+- ~code split and implement lazy loading~
 - ~convert project id's on home page to use `ProjectId` SVG~
-  - remove `HelveticaBoldOutline.woff` font once converted
+  - ~remove `HelveticaBoldOutline.woff` font once converted~
 - ~link zaksakata.com/photogrpahy under subdomain (photos.zaksakata.com)~
 - ~implement cleanup for gsap timelines and scrollscene objects~
   - **Solved: use React hook to destroy scrollscene**